FashtimeDotCom/Doge-Dice-Bot/README.md

     * session: +0.00005180		:	balance changed since bot start
     * (+0.00077151(+005.7%)/d)	:	if we calculate the current winnings to one day, we would have +0.00077151 (which is +5.7% daily)
       Two optional parameters may occur:
-    o max lost: -0.00001257		:	max. lost btc since last win (only shown if it's higher than ever before in this session) o max rows: 60				:	max. rows since last win (only shown if it's higher than ever before in this session)
+    o max lost: -0.00001257		:	max. lost dgc since last win (only shown if it's higher than ever before in this session) o max rows: 60				:	max. rows since last win (only shown if it's higher than ever before in this session)

 A huge beginners error is watching at the percentage, and panic on -500% on third bet or so.